© Unofficial Royalty 2024

 September 21, 1962 – Death of Princess Marie Bonaparte, Princess George of Greece in Saint-Tropez, France; buried at Royal Cemetery, Tatoi Palace, Greece

 Marie came from an immensely wealthy family.
-Her maternal grandfather was François Blanc, who was the principal developer of Monte Carlo and the Monte Carlo Casino in Monaco.
+Her maternal grandfather François Blanc was the principal developer of Monte Carlo and the Monte Carlo Casino in Monaco.
 He had amassed a large fortune that passed to his children upon his death, and Marie inherited a large amount of money upon her mother’s death.
 Following her father’s death, she inherited over 60 million francs.
 In 1907, Marie married Prince George of Greece, the son of King George I of Greece.
-As part of the marriage agreement, Marie retained sole control over her fortune, with Prince George refusing any sort of financial settlement or allowance.
+As part of the marriage agreement, Marie retained sole control over her fortune, with Prince George refusing any financial settlement or allowance.
 The couple had two children.
 In the years that the Greek Royal Family was in exile, Marie used her wealth to support many of them.
-She provided the use of several of her homes in France, as well as paying for education and living expenses.
+She provided the use of several of her homes in France and paid for education and living expenses.
 Those who benefited from Marie’s generosity included Prince Andrew of Greece and his family, including the young Prince Philip, the future husband of Queen Elizabeth II of the United Kingdom.

 Unofficial Royalty: Princess Marie Bonaparte, Princess George of Greece